KTH/kth-node-cortina-block/README.md

 - `blockApiUrl` is required.
 Should point to the Cortina block API endpoint.
 - `redisConfig` is optional.
 An object parsed from `kth-node-configuration`, containing `host` and `port`.
 If provided, blocks will be cached in redis.
 - `redisKey` is optional.
 Use unique keys of multiple apps share the same redis.
 - `supportedLanguages` is optional.
-Limit what languages should be allowed.
+If app only uses a subset of the supported languages.
 Default is `['sv', 'en']`.
 - `blocksConfig` is optional.
 It's a plain object containing Cortina block IDs.
 It can be used both to replace existing id's, and to add new blocks.
   ```typescript
   const blocksConfig = {